wuxc/pywin32doc/md/pythoncom.md

 return values, including RPC\_E\_CHANGED\_MODE error\.
 This is

-in contrast to[pythoncom::CoInitialize](pythoncom.md#pythoncomcoinitialize) which will hide that
+in contrast to [pythoncom::CoInitialize](pythoncom.md#pythoncomcoinitialize) which will hide that

 specific error\.
 If your code is happy to work in a threading model